 A step-by-step explanation is the best way to illustrate the trading process.
 The example below is tailored for individual investors, although many of the same principles apply to institutional investors.

 - Investor Selects a Broker-Dealer – In order to execute a trade, an investor must select a FINRA-registered broker-dealer (or multiple FINRA member broker-dealers).

 - Investor Makes an Investment Decision – All investment decisions should be based on thorough research on the company and security.
-For securities that trade on the OTCQX, OTCQB and OTC Pink marketplaces, investors can use www.otcmarkets.com to access the information companies have provided, including trade data and company news and financials to help facilitate an investment decision.
+For securities that trade on the OTCQX, OTCQB and Pink markets, investors can use www.otcmarkets.com to access the information companies have provided, including trade data and company news and financials to help facilitate an investment decision.

 - Investor Defines the Order – Investors define the order they wish the broker-dealer to execute.
 There are two main order types: the Limit Order and the Market Order.

 - Limit Orders allow investors to specify the exact price they are willing to accept for a buy or sell order.
 While Limit Orders are designed to offer more price protection for investors, a Limit Order may not be executed if the price of the security does not reach the price stated in the Limit Order